augcog/DTTDv1/README.md

 # How to run
  1. Setup
-	 1. Place ARUCO marker near origin (doesn't actually matter where it is anymore, but makes sense to be near opti origin)
+	 1. Place ARUCO marker near origin (doesn't actually matter where it is anymore, but makes sense to be near OptiTrack origin)
 	 2. Calibrate Opti (if you want, don't need to do this everytime, or else extrinsic changes)
-	 3. Place a single marker in the center of the aruco marker, use this to compute the aruco -> opti transform
-		 * Place the marker position into `calculate_extrinsic/aruco_marker.txt`
-	 4. Place markers on the corners of the aruco marker, use this to compute the aruco -> opti transform as well
+	 3. Place markers on the corners of the aruco marker, use this to compute the aruco -> opti transform
 	 	 * Place marker positions into `calculate_extrinsic/aruco_corners.yaml`
  2. Record Data (`tools/capture_data.py`)
      1. ARUCO Calibration